-Table 4: The EANs of Sea Level Anomaly evaluated for the EAS5 and EAS6 systems for year 2019 for the Mediterranean Sea and 16 sub-regions (see Figure 1).
+Table 4: The EANs of Sea Level Anomaly evaluated for the EAS7 system for the two-years period 2020-2021 forthe Mediterranean Sea and the 16 sub-regions (see Figure 1).
+The number of available satellite observations per subregion in the two-years period 2020-2021 is provided in the third column.

-The metrics of Table 1 and Table 2 give indications about the accuracy of MEDSEA\ANALYSISFORECAST\PHY\006\013 temperature variable along the water column and at the surface for the Mediterranean Sea and 16 sub-regions.
-The values for all the vertical levels are computed using Argo profiles while the SST is evaluated by comparing with satellite observations.
-The temperature RMSD and MEAN values are higher at the first levels and decrease significantly below the fourth layer.
-The RMSD is always lower than 0.81°C along the water column, while it ranges between 0.48 and 0.76°C for the SST.
+The metrics of Table 1 and Table 2 give indications about the accuracy of MEDSEA ANALYSISFORECAST PHY 006 013 temperature variable along the water column and at the surface for the Mediterranean Sea and 16 sub-regions.
+The values for all the vertical levels are computed using Argo profiles while the SST is evaluated by comparison with respect to satellite observations.
+The temperature RMSD and MEAN values are higher at the first levels and decrease significantly below the fourth layer, which correspond to 60 meters depth.
+The RMSD is always lower than 0.88°C along the water column, while it ranges between 0.51°C and 0.83°C for the SST.

 The statistics listed in Table 3 give indications about the accuracy of the MEDSEA\ANALYSISFORECAST\PHY\006\013 salinity field.
 The values for all the levels are computed using Argo profiles.
-The system presents a RMSD always lower than 0.18 PSU with higher error at the surface which decreases below 150 m.
+The system presents a RMSD always lower than 0.19 PSU with higher error at the surface which decreases below 150 meters.

 The metrics shown in Table 4 define the accuracy of MEDSEA\ANALYSISFORECAST\PHY\006\013 sea level anomaly.
 The statistics are computed along the satellite tracks.
-The new system presents an overall RMS difference of 3.6 cm in the whole basin, while it ranges between 2.6 and 5.2 cm in the different regions.
+The new system presents an overall RMS difference of 3.2 cm in the whole basin, while it ranges between 2.5 cm and 4.5 cm in the different regions.